Air Force plays Utah Valley in NIT matchup

 BOTTOM LINE: Air Force and Utah Valley play in the National Invitation Tournament.

-The Falcons have gone 8-12 against MWC teams, with a 10-2 record in non-conference play.
-Air Force ranks sixth in the MWC with 13.5 assists per game led by Jo Huntimer averaging 4.6.
+The Falcons are 8-12 against MWC opponents and 10-2 in non-conference play.
+Air Force is fifth in the MWC at limiting opponent scoring, allowing 63.5 points while holding opponents to 43.9% shooting.

-The Wolverines are 10-8 against WAC teams.
-Utah Valley is fourth in the WAC scoring 66.0 points per game and is shooting 39.2%.
+The Wolverines are 10-8 against WAC opponents.
+Utah Valley averages 66.0 points while outscoring opponents by 4.3 points per game.

-Air Force scores 66.5 points per game, 4.8 more points than the 61.7 Utah Valley allows.
-Utah Valley averages 5.6 made 3-pointers per game this season, 0.1 fewer makes per game than Air Force gives up.
+Air Force is shooting 40.6% from the field this season, 0.8 percentage points higher than the 39.8% Utah Valley allows to opponents.
+Utah Valley averages 5.6 made 3-pointers per game this season, 0.1 fewer makes per game than Air Force allows.

 The teams meet for the second time this season.
-Air Force won 76-58 in the last matchup on Dec.
+Air Force defeated Utah Valley 76-58 in their last meeting on Dec.
 5. Milahnie Perry led Air Force with 22 points, and Kylee Mabry led Utah Valley with 21 points.

-TOP PERFORMERS: Huntimer is averaging 3.6 points, 4.6 assists and 1.8 steals for the Falcons.
-Madison Smith is averaging 17.9 points over the last 10 games.
+TOP PERFORMERS: Perry is averaging 15.6 points for the Falcons.
+Madison Smith is averaging 2.3 made 3-pointers over the last 10 games.

-Tahlia White is shooting 40.1% and averaging 12.4 points for the Wolverines.
+Tahlia White is averaging 12.4 points and 2.3 steals for the Wolverines.
 Amanda Barcello is averaging 10.5 points over the last 10 games.

 LAST 10 GAMES: Falcons: 5-5, averaging 68.3 points, 29.2 rebounds, 14.7 assists, 8.2 steals and 2.8 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 67.3 points per game.